 7. A map indicating the approximate location of the place of business operation in Thailand.

-8. A power of attorney in the case where another person has been authorized to act on the applicant’s behalf.
+8. A Power of Attorney in the case where another person has been authorized to act on the applicant’s behalf.

 Summary - Setting Up A Representative Office

-So as you can see setting up a Representative Office in Thailand is rather simple BUT what type of activities it can engage in is rather limited.
-It is a great solution for a company looking to expand into Thailand but it is unsure if of the investment required and if Thailand is a good fit for the company.
+So, as you can see setting up a Representative Office in Thailand is rather simple BUT what type of activities it can engage in is rather limited.
+It is a great solution for a company looking to expand into Thailand but is unsure of the investment required and if Thailand is a good fit for the company.
 There are of course other corporate structures Foreign companies can subscribe to that will enable them to start doing business immediately.

 For more information on setting up a Representative Office or on any other corporate setups or if you wish to consult with a corporate professional at PCS for FREE please don't hesitate to contact us by using the form below!
 We are looking forward to working with you.